hernandezraymondm/Next-Auth-Template/README.md

 2.  **API Validation**:

-    - The backend performs a second layer of validation using the same schema before processing the login attempt.
+    - The server action performs a second layer of validation using the same schema before processing the login attempt.

 >     import { login } from "@/auth";
 >